 Foam is the best material of construction for overweight or even obese people.
 The higher the density of the foam, the more support the mattress will provide.
 As stated above, a combination of high density for support and a good quality memory foam would be an ideal combination.

 - Hybrid Mattresses: Hybrid mattresses are a good choice for the overweight.
 That is because using two different materials will give you more choice.
 For example, you could have a high-density hard spring base that provided support.
 You could then have a layer of medium density polyfoam and a final layer of high quality memory foam, or even just a latex foam.
 Keep in mind that it is not the materials that are important, but the support or comfort that each layer provides.

 - Bariatric Mattresses: You may come across the term ‘bariatric’ if you are generally overweight.
 There are no reasons why significantly overweight people cannot find a mattress to suit their weight.
 ‘Bariatric’ mattresses tend to be more expensive than others that do not have the name ‘bariatric’.

 If you follow the advice above, there should be no need for you to use a mattress labeled as ‘bariatric.’
 The information provided in the guide should be enough for you – unless you are significantly obese, when a labeled ‘bariatric’ mattress may help you.

-Best Mattress for Heavy People: Frequently Asked Questions
+Best Mattress for Large People: Frequently Asked Questions

 Here are some of the questions we have been asked regarding mattresses for heavy people.